 - Burning Rock Offroad Park – More than 100 miles of trails through 8,000 acres of forest in Tam, WV.
-The trails are very well maintained and camping is permitted.
+The trails are very well maintained, and camping is permitted.

-- King Knob Motorsports Park – Open on select weekends throughout the summer, this ATV park in Philippi, WV boasts more than 200 miles of trails crisscrossing 1,300 acres.
+- King Knob Motorsports Park – Open on select weekends throughout the summer, this ATV park in Philippi, WV, boasts more than 200 miles of trails crisscrossing 1,300 acres.

 - Mountwood ATV Trails – 23 miles of marked trails and a full-service campground in Waverly, WV.